What Should I do if I Get a Credit Card That I Didn’t Request in the Mail?

 When to Talk to a Lawyer

-If an identity thief has opened new accounts in your name and you need help dealing with the aftermath, consider talking to an identity theft lawyer or a consumer protection lawyer.
+If an identity thief has opened new accounts in your name and you need help dealing with the aftermath, consider talking to a consumer protection lawyer.

 Talk to a Lawyer